Polymath-Saksh/Polymath-Saksh.github.io-V1/README.md

 This project is licensed under the MIT License.
 For details, refer to the [LICENSE.md](LICENSE.md) file.

+Code snippets from Bootstrap are used in this project.
+The license for Bootstrap can be found in the [LICENSE-BOOTSTRAP.md](LICENSE-BOOTSTRAP.md) file.

 ## Contact Information

 You can reach out to me through the following channels: